Exec-GenEsis/Titanic-Analysis-ML/README.md

 - improving reproducibility
 - refining preprocessing methodology
 - strengthening statistical interpretation
-- improving model transparency and evaluation
+- improving model transparency and evaluation]
-- restructuring the project toward a more professional portfolio-style workflow

 An additional goal of this fork is to reduce the “black-box” nature of predictive modeling by emphasizing interpretability alongside predictive performance.